greninger-lab/Tpallidum_WGS_Pipeline/README.md

 3. Setup [nextflow tower](https://seqera.io/)

 > [!WARNING]
-Newer versions of java may have issues with spades, it java 17.0.5 has been tested and works.
+Newer versions of java may have issues with spades, java 17.0.5 has been tested and works.

 ## Usage